littleOrangelight/Data-Synthesis-wiht-LLM/README.md

-# Data Synthesis and augmentation using LLM
+# Data Synthesis and Augmentation using LLM

 # Content
 * [Taxonomy method ]